uuidjs/uuid/README.md

 # node-uuid

-Simple, fast generation of [RFC4122(v4)](http://www.ietf.org/rfc/rfc4122.txt) UUIDS.
+Simple, fast generation of [RFC4122 (v1 and v4)](http://www.ietf.org/rfc/rfc4122.txt) UUIDS.
 It runs in node.js and all major browsers.

 ## Installation